masslight/ottehr/README.md

 ### Getting started

-Run `pnpm i` at the top level to install dependencies for all packages in the monorepo.
+Run `pnpm i` at the root level to install dependencies for all packages in the monorepo.
 Then run `pnpm start` to start all packages locally.

 ## Scripts